GBN-DBP/ocrd-gbn/README.md

 German-Brazilian Newspapers (gbn)
 =================================

-Collection of [OCR-D](https://ocr-d.de/en/) compliant tools for layout analysis and segmentation of historical german-language documents published in brazilian territory during the 19th and 20th centuries, with emphasis in periodicals.
+In the scope of the [*dbp digital* project](https://dokumente.ufpr.br/en/dbpdigital.html), this project aims to provide an [OCR-D](https://ocr-d.de/) compliant toolset for [optical layout recognition/analysis](https://en.wikipedia.org/wiki/Document_layout_analysis) on images of historical german-language documents published in Brazil during the 19th and 20th centuries, focusing on periodical publications.

-Even though there is a huge volume of digitized documents of this kind (e.g. the [Dokumente project](https://dokumente.ufpr.br/en/index.html) and the [Brazilian National Library](http://memoria.bn.br/docreader/docmulti.aspx?bib=ger)), they are all split into several databases and usually with none or bad **OCR**.
-The latter is due mostly to three factors that influence mainly the [layout analysis](https://ocr-d.de/en/workflows#layout-analysis) step of text recognition:

-   * Complex layouts (still a challenge for mainstream **OCR** toolsets e.g. [ocropy](https://github.com/tmbarchive/ocropy) and [tesseract](https://github.com/tesseract-ocr/tesseract))
-   * Degradation over time (e.g. stains, rips, erased ink)
-   * Poor scanning quality (e.g. lighting contrast)

-This project aims to provide tools for better **layout analysis** (and therefore [full-text recognition](https://ocr-d.de/en/about)) on those documents and hopefully help building (a) searchable collection(s) of german-brazilian newspapers, making things easier and simpler for future research on german colonization in Brazil.

 Table of contents
 =================